djfm/prestashop-automation-tool/README.md

 The database is saved before each test, then restored, so you can consider that each test runs in its own sandbox.

 ##Where to go next?
+###Improve the Framework!
 We want more primitives to build complex tests, please contribute to [prestashop-automation](https://github.com/djfm/prestashop-automation)!
+###Commit useful tests
+By default, the [prestashop-automation-tool-tests](https://github.com/djfm/prestashop-automation-tool-tests) repository is cloned into `tests-available`.
+The more tests, the happier we are.
+Please make pull requests!